Updated Friday 7 January 2022.

 The below recommendations are in line with Government and HSE guidelines:

-- Wear a mask indoors and when social distancing is not possible.
+- Wear a mask indoors and when social distancing is not possible, this includes young people aged over 9yrs (as per updated guidelines in November 2021)

 Through a combination of performance platforms, residency opportunities, master classes, talks and lectures, Dance Limerick will advocate for artistic dialogue and exchange.
 In collaboration with dance artists across a range of practices, Dance Limerick will promote the creation of new and innovative work and will devise programmes of access, engagement and participation for the wider public.